xaviermerino/image2jpg/README.md

 # image2jpg

-This repository constains a script that converts HEIC, PNG, and TIFF images to JPG format using multiprocessing for efficient processing.
+This repository contains a script that converts HEIC, PNG, and TIFF images to JPG format using multiprocessing for efficient processing.
 It provides options for specifying input and output directories.

 ## ⚙️ Prerequisites